 This study makes several contributions to the literature on standard setting and intellectual property.
 First, we provide a theory that links SSO rules to variation in disclosure terms and dSEP outcomes.
 To our knowledge, the only other model of the disclosure process is found in Lerner, Tabakovic, and Tirole (2016), and we emphasize a different set of mechanisms and strategies.
 Second, we extend the empirical analyses of citation and litigation rates in Rysman and Simcoe (2008) and Simcoe, Graham, and Feldman (2009) by using additional data and new methods, and by using our theory to help interpret heterogeneity in the impact of disclosure across SSOs.
-Our findings suggest that SSOs both select important technologies, and contribute to their value.
+Our findings reinforce the idea that SSOs both select important technologies, and contribute to their value.
 However, they also show that SSO policies have a substantial impact on the patents that get disclosed and the terms of the associated licensing commitment.
 It is important to account for these differences in studies that rely on dSEP data.

-A third contribution of our work is to provide some of the first empirical evidence linking the terms of licensing commitments to SSO policies and patent-level outcomes.
+A third contribution of our work is to provide the first empirical evidence linking the terms of licensing commitments to SSO policies and patent-level outcomes.
 Not surprisingly, patents disclosed on royalty-free terms are less likely to be litigated.
 Perhaps more interestingly, the IETF's disclosure policy yields a much higher share of royalty-free commitments than at other SSOs.
 Finally, our paper provides some preliminary evidence on the link between business models (which we operationalize as a firm's location in the ICT value chain) and the terms of SSO licensing commitments.
 Licensors and component suppliers are less likely to make royalty-free commitments and more likely to litigate their dSEPs, consistent with the idea that those firms are more reliant on intellectual property to appropriate the returns to innovation.

 Our findings have implications for the academic literature that uses data from dSEPs, for courts that rely on dSEP counts in damage calculations, and for SSOs (or antitrust agencies) evaluating alternative disclosure rules.
-In particular, many of the patterns revealed in our exploration of these data illustrate the trade-offs standard setting institutions face in crafting an effective intellectual property policy.
-For example, we find that rules allowing for blanket disclosure (i.e. licensing commitments that do not list any specific IP) have a substantial impact on the amount of IP declared.
-This is not surprising, since it will typically be cheaper and less risky for firms to issue a blanket commitment than to be more specific.3 Similarly, we find that a substantial amount of IP disclosure occurs before a patent issues, when there may still be considerable uncertainty about the scope of its claims.
-On the other hand, allowing for later disclosure may increase the risks of hold-up.4 We view these timing and specificity problems, combined with the economic importance of dSEPs and the ambiguity of the FRAND licensing commitment, as the joint causes of the high observed litigation rates for dSEPs.
-Our findings also suggest that when SSOs do mandate specific disclosure, as with ETSI, courts should be cautious when relying on dSEP counts that are likely to contain a substantial number of false positives.
-Finally, at a more general level, our results show that seemingly small changes in disclosure rules may have considerable impacts on long-term outcomes.
-This broad lesson parallels the findings of other studies that examine disclosure as a policy instrument outside the private political domain of industrial standardization (e.g., Fung.
-Graham, and Weil, 2007; Dranove and Jin, 2010)
+In particular, several of our results illustrate the trade-offs that SSOs face in crafting an effective intellectual property policy.
+For example, we find that allowing blanket disclosures can have a substantial impact on the amount of IP declared.
+This is not surprising, since it will typically be cheaper and less risky for firms to make a blanket licensing commitment, even if that leads to an incomplete picture of the overall patent landscape.
+At the same time, mandatory specific disclosure rules may increase the likelihood that disclosed patents are not actually essential.
+Similarly, we find that a substantial amount of disclosure occurs before patents issue, when there can still be considerable uncertainty about the scope of their claims.
+Later disclosure might therefore reduce uncertainty, but could also increase the risk of hold-up.
+We view these timing and specificity problems, combined with the economic importance of dSEPs and the difficulty of determining a FRAND price after standard are widely deployed, as jointly causing the high dSEP litigation rate.
+At a more general level, our results show that seemingly small changes in disclosure rules may have large impacts.
+This broad lesson parallels the findings of other studies that examine disclosure as a policy instrument outside the private political domain of industrial standardization (e.g., Fung, Graham, and Weil, 2007; Dranove and Jin, 2010)